frescobaldi/frescobaldi/frescobaldi/userguide/prefs_general.md

-Under *General* preferences, you can choose in which language Frescobaldi's user interface is translated, which user interface style you want to use, and whether you want to use the built-in Tango iconset or to use the system-wide configured icon set.
+Under *General* preferences, you can choose in which language Frescobaldi's user interface is translated, which user interface style you want to use, and whether you want to use the built-in Tango icon set or to use the system-wide configured icon set.

-Language and style take effect immediately, but the new iconset is visible after Frescobaldi has been restarted.
+Language and style take effect immediately, but the new icon set is visible after Frescobaldi has been restarted.

 Under *Session to load if Frescobaldi is started without arguments* you can